silverjuke/silverjuke/docs/skinning.md

   system is not enabled and there are infinite credits available, "oo" is shown.

-Targets for the <scrollbar> Tag
+Targets for the scrollbar-Tag
 --------------------------------------------------------------------------------

-The following list shows possible targets for the <scrollbar> Tag
+The following list shows possible targets for the scrollbar-Tag

 - DisplayVScroll

   This target  sets  the  scrollbar to scroll the display (eg. the tracklist) up and down.
 The display lines themselves are define by  the  targets  Line00  ..
-  Line99  using  a  <box>  tag.
-Also  note the <button> targets DisplayDown and DisplayUp.
+  Line99  using  a  box-tag.
+Also  note the button-targets DisplayDown and DisplayUp.

 - Seek